[5 Nights / 6 Days]

 Sonaron Ka Baas

 In 1488 the Rajput ruler Rao Bika founded the city of Bikaner who was the son of Rao Jodha, the founder of Jodhpur.
 The city is famous for its sweets and snacks and also for its authentic Rajasthani cuisine.
-The city holds a lot of fairs which attracts a lot of tourists to the area.
+The city holds a lot of fairs which attract a lot of tourists to the area.

 Best tourist spots in Bikaner: